Inking collagraphs to enhance textures

 a relief print of the textured collagraph plate

-Just roll over the plate once covering the top surface of the texture with ink.settings.
+For a relief print just roll over the plate once covering the top surface of the texture with ink.

 intaglio print from the textured collagraph plate